nexus-stc/stc/cybrex/README.md

 # or if you want to use OpenAI model, export keys and you should set appropriate models in config:
 export OPENAI_API_KEY=...
 cybrex - write-config -l openai --force
+# or if you want to use GPU:
+cybrex - write-config --device cuda --force

 # Summarize a document
 cybrex - sum-doc doi:10.1155/2022/7138756